Ralph Edwards (homesteader): Early life

 Edwards was born around 1891–92 in the mountains of North Carolina.
 After a few years he moved with his medical-missionary parents to India where he spent three years in the foothills of the Himalayas, until the age of eight, coming to love the mountains.
-He then returned to North Carolina for two years of school, and then to Massachusetts where he lived with his great-uncle helping him on his farm, developing a love of farming.
+He then returned to North Carolina for two years of school, and then to Massachusetts where he lived with his great-uncle, helping him on his farm, and developing a love of farming.
 In his mid-teens he moved to Oregon, where his nomadic parents had settled.
 At age 16, he found work in British Columbia on a railroad construction crew.
 Edwards' deep interest in farming and mountains came together when he learned he could get free land in British Columbia as part of a state homesteading program.
 Between the ages of 17 and 21, he taught himself how to be a farmer using books and working as a farmhand.
 In 1913, at the age of 21, he was granted a 160-acre tract in the Atnarko valley on the eastern edge of the Coast Mountains in British Columbia.